Meagan McClelland: Club career

-Odense

 McClelland returned to Gotham for the 2024 preseason before going overseas to join Danish Women's 1st Division club Odense Boldklub Q on February 26, 2024.
-She made her professional debut in a 1–1 playoff draw against B.93 on March 16.
-She ended up making 9 playoff starts and kept 6 clean sheets, helping Odense secure promotion to the top division, before returning to the United States after her last game on June 8.
+She made her professional debut in a 1–1 draw against B.93 on March 16.
+She ended up making 9 starts and kept 6 clean sheets, helping Odense secure promotion to the top division, before returning to the United States after her last game on June 8.

-Carolina Ascent

-USL Super League club Carolina Ascent FC announced on June 6, 2024, that they had signed McClelland ahead of the league's inaugural 2024–25 season.
-She started in the league's first-ever game, a 1–0 victory over DC Power FC on August 17.
-She kept 6 clean sheets in her first 11 games and went on to be the only goalkeeper in the league to start every game in the fall series.
-During the winter break, Carolina signed former North Carolina Tar Heels goalkeeper Samantha Leshnak Murphy.
-Leshnak Murphy won the starting job during the spring and led the Ascent to finish the regular season as Players' Shield winners.
+On June 6, 2024, Carolina Ascent FC announced the signing of McClelland before the inaugural season of the USL Super League.
+She started in the league's inaugural game as the Ascent won 1–0 against DC Power FC on August 27.
+She kept 6 clean sheets through 11 games and was the only goalkeeper in the league to start every game in the inaugural fall series.
+McClelland earned the inaugural Golden Glove Award with the best goals against average in the league, having allowed just 17 goals in 18 appearances.
+McClelland regained the starting job at the start of the following season.

+On August 7, 2026, it was announced that McClelland had signed a short-term contract with Angel City FC, returning to the NWSL.
+She did not make an appearance in her one-month stint with the club.